Premium Products Continue to Be a Hit Despite the Economic Downturn

 – Herman Miller chairs, luxury stainless steel pans, premium denim, and more… Popular despite their high prices

-Crowdfunding Platform Wadiz(CEO Shin Hye-seong) announced that, in line with these changing consumer trends, the proportion of “premium” products—which emphasize high quality—has increased significantly among this year’s popular projects.
+Crowdfunding Platform Wadiz(CEO Shin Hye-seong) announced that, in line with these changing consumer patterns, the proportion of “premium” products—which emphasize high quality—has increased significantly among this year’s popular projects.

 [1] Source: Euromonitor International, “Global Consumer Trends 2025”

-👇 Click on a tag to see a collection of posts with the same keyword.
+👇 Click a tag to see a collection of posts with the same keyword.

 Wadiz News